 Sponsored in part by Dove

-Throughout the next few weeks, Dove and CollegeFashionista will be heading out to campuses across the country to engage in conversations and events about self-esteem, self-worth and individuality.
+Throughout the next few weeks, Dove and CollegeFashionista will also be heading out to campuses across the country to engage in conversations and events about self-esteem, self-worth and individuality.

-Don’t live in the San Diego-area?
+Don’t live in the Philadelphia-area?
 You can still be a part of the conversation!
 Visit Pinterest.com/SelfEsteem.
 Experience, share and repin free self-esteem activities and tips with the girls in your life using the hashtag #SelfEsteemProject.
 Be sure to watch the “Dove Change One Thing” film to be further inspired to be a confident role model for the women in your life!